-1. Earn at least 45 credits in political science courses including: All of the following courses (15 credits):

-800 Proseminar: Political Theory and Research Methods.....

-Political Science I 3

-PLS 802 Quantitative Techniques in Public Policy and

-Political Science II 3

-PLS 803 Political Thought 3

-Proseminar in Formal Theory 3

-courses in a major field, approved by the student's

-guidar nce co mmittee, selected from one of the following political
+CREDITS 1.
+Earn at leas t 45 cr edits in political science courses including: a.
+All of t he foll owing courses (9 credits): PLS 800 Proseminar: Political Theory and Research Methods 3 PLS 801 Quantitative Techniques in Public Policy and Political Science I 3 PLS 802 Quantitative Techniques in Public Policy and Political Science II 3 b. courses in a major field, approved by the student's guidar nce co mmittee, selected from one of the following political